WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/sdp.md

 * Communication mechanism(s) for outside of meetings
   - Discord

-We anticipate on using Discord as our main line of communication and we plan on meeting there at least 2 times a week or more if needed.
+We anticipate on using Discord as our main line of communication and we plan on meeting there at least 2 times a week or more if needed along with meeting in class

 ## Timeline
 ![gantt](../assets/gantt-chart.png)